 I’m not saying that it was terrible since I said it was decent as a standalone series.
 Just that when compared, it failed to deliver according to its main theme.
 Watch it as a standalone series then it would be more enjoyable.

 I watched this one because my mom was looking for something serious to watch after all those sitcoms we were watching–among other comedies.
 First off, the title.
 I must admit that I was in objection of it when the title got changed from Heaven and Earth to When Heaven Burns but after having watched it, I could say that it suited the series quite well.
 Seriously, it was so intense and nerve-racking at various points so, in a way, it wasn’t too lame with changing the title.
 After all, the Chinese title was still Heaven and Earth, right?
 So how was it?
 Honestly, people who skipped it just missed a really good series.
 YES, that coming from me who has been ranting about recent series (and even got scolded for it on this blog).
 For once, I didn’t mind the repetitive team and/or group who contributed to this series.
 I meant not that I didn’t like the cast (okay, maybe for one or two persons), but I just got tired seeing them together all the time.
 I was curious so I tuned in along with my mom anyway.
 Yet I found it more enjoyable than I expected.
 People who thought that this series was dragging shouldn’t even give it another go because you already set an opinion, so don’t let me convince you and later come back to scold me.
-Because seriously, if you think this was dragging, I’m not sure what ‘dragging’ mean anyway.
+Because seriously, if you think this was dragging, I’m not sure what ‘dragging’ means anyway.
 Sure, it was slow and passive at times, BUT it did not mean dragging.
-There were this underlying heaviness and intensity building up episode after episode until the breaking point that led to the mind buzzing mind games in the later half of the series.
+There was this underlying heaviness and intensity building up episode after episode until the breaking point that led to the mind buzzing mind games in the later half of the series.
 Don’t believe me?
 It’s okay.
 You don’t have to.
 And perhaps I don’t like over-hyped stuff so I enjoyed this series even more.
 Though the cast seemed to be promoted heavily of recent, the series did not aim to ‘shove it into your face’, or I didn’t get that feeling like they were trying to sell something.
 Maybe that was why it worked.

 Moving on, like my usual reviews, I will place in the whole ‘cast/characters’ discussions–among other things.
 But will also include the ‘theme’ part this time around as well since I feel it’s essential and actually feel like discussing it more specifically for this series.
 However, I won’t include ‘couples/pairings’ this time around because I feel that wasn’t the point of the drama.
 YES, there was love spread into the drama at times, making things even more complicated with relationships.
 But that was just part of the small piece and I don’t want to get distracted with it for this one series.